roura356a/csk/intl.en-US/Bulletin/Announcement about ACK errors that are caused by exceptions of ECS OpenAPI on February
         23, 2021.md

     -   If the pod is created from a Deployment or DaemonSet, you can directly delete the pod.
 Then, the system recreates the pod.
     -   If the pod is manually created, you must delete the pod and recreate it.

 **Note:** The preceding script is executed to reload the Terway plug-in on nodes where the pods cannot connect to the network.
 After the script is executed, you can perform the operations in **Step 1: Run the script to scan nodes** again to check whether the cluster works as expected.
-If the issue is still not solved,[Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+If the issue is still not solved, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).